mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 The IPFBAT Approach
 -------------------
-``ipfbat`` allows you fine control over the database and solution “engine” (``ipfsrv``).
+``ipfbat`` allows you fine control over the database and solution "engine" (``ipfsrv``).
 You first create a PCL file with the appropriate commands, in the right order, to accomplish the solution task at hand.
 At runtime these commands are interpreted by ``ipfbat``.
 The PCL file commands are processed sequentially.
 Additional PCL command files may be specified by name, so that a “chain” of PCL files may be processed in one run.

 .. image:: ../img/BPF_Information_Flow_Model.png